silnrsi/FDBP/en-US/What_Is_a_Font.md

 layout: bookpage
 weight: 3
 category: Before You Begin
-title: What Is A Font?
+title: What Is A Font? (example GFM page)
 ---

-**This page is retained from *Designing With FontForge* as an example of a complex page.**
+**This page is retained from *Designing With FontForge* as an example of a complex page.
+It probably shouldn't be changed.**

 &mdash; What makes typefaces different from hand-writing, calligraphy, lettering, and logos?